"The spiritual life is not simply a way of being, but also a way of becoming." Henri Nouwen

 Jordan didn't resist, didn't argue, didn't excuse.
 I laughed, but got to thinking how often my tendency is to resist God's work in my life, to make excuses and justify my attitudes.

-"Teach me your way, O Lord; lead me in a straight path. . ."
+David seemed to understand this too as he prayed in Psalm 27, "Teach me your way, O Lord; lead me in a straight path. . ."

 I want Jesus to have his way in my life.
 Lord, do what you gotta do.